clewisbe/blogdown/content/home/teaching.md

 +++

-I am a teaching instructor for the following courses at the University of Iowain Spring 2020:
+I am a teaching instructor for the following courses at the University of Iowa in Spring 2020:

-- STAT 1010 & 3101 : Statistics and Society, and Mathematical Statistics 2
+- STAT 1010 & 3101 : Statistics and Society, and Mathematical Statistics II